rarebreed/rarebreed.github.io/_posts/2020-01-23-open-source-reckoning.md

 owed something for free.
 The risk of abandoned software is often high.
 There aren't many good solutions out there, and I seriously doubt (at least in America) open source will be treated as a national resource that gets publicly funded.
-Or for that matter, I don't know if people will even like that idea (it's too socialistic for American tastes I think).
+Or for that matter, I don't know if people will even like that idea as it's too socialistic for American tastes I think.

-The other solution, technological is I think chasing after a unicorn.
+The other solution, technological, is I think chasing after a unicorn.
 Engineers, being technical, tend to think of problems as technical first, and cultural or social second.
 But everyone would have their own idea on how to solve this problem technologically, but how would you enforce this system in a "weakest link" scenario?
 It just takes one bad link to break the chain, so unless